katzfuss-group/batram/README.md

 ### Remarks

-- We have observed that the software seems to be unstable on a MacBook Pro with M1 chip when using conda instead of a regular python installation.
+- We have observed that the software seems to be unstable on a MacBook Pro with M1 Pro chip when using conda instead of a regular python installation.

 ## How to contribute?

 1. install the package with the additional dependencies for development using `pip install -e .[dev,docs]`
-2. before pushing on `main` or a PR, run `pre-commit run --all-files` and `pytest`.
+2. before pushing on `main` or a PR, run `pre-commit run --all-files` and ensure that all tests pass by running `pytest`.
 3. before pushing on `main` or merging a PR, make sure the code is well documented and covered by tests.